 In addition, this offering presents Jesus the Messiah, who died for our trespasses on the cross, restoring what He did not take away (Psalms 69:4).

 Those who hate me without cause are more numerous than the hairs of my head.
 Those who want to destroy me, my enemies for no reason, outnumber me.
 They make me repay what I did not steal!
 (Psalm 69:4 NET)

 Jesus answered to God for our trespasses and paid our debt by His shed blood.
 Furthermore, He has added more than what was taken away by man’s rebellion!
-Infinitely more than twenty percent since the value of Jesus is infinite and the new man is a joint-heir with Jesus!
-Consequently, Jesus brought more glory to God, and more blessings to mankind than were had before sin entered the world.
+Infinitely more than twenty percent since the value of Jesus is infinite, and the new man is a joint heir with Jesus!
+Consequently, Jesus brought more glory to God and more blessings to mankind than before sin entered the world.
 Hallelujah!

 But Jesus said, “Father, forgive them, for they don’t know what they are doing.”
 Then they threw dice to divide his clothes.
 (Luke 23:34 NET)